brunovianna/projects/_projects/libremeshpiranianewrelease.md

 - Pirania
 ---

 After the publication of the  [New Pirania API](https://github.com/libremesh/lime-packages/pull/893), a lot has been gained with Pirania in Libremesh.
 Many communities could be used and even today they use it as a very important tool for the collection of funds, for the payment of the provider and sometimes even for people who work.
 Everbody can manage the sistem with [Pirania UI](https://github.com/libremesh/lime-app/pull/329). each router has access to the Captive Portal system and this makes it be distributed and extremely used in a community and of different types of governance.
 Pirania has diferent options of governance, this means that each community can understand the best use that it can make with the system and different cases of use. but for it to be more complete it is important to raise the different ideas that have already been [raised by the community](https://github.com/libremesh/lime-packages/issues/76).
-And after the latest releases of lime-packages pirania is not included because it needs to be reviewed, we have some issues open and that is why this project is necessary to review the issues and create a new release of Pirania.
+And after the latest versions of lime-packages, pirania is not included, mainly because the basis of pirania's operation is the iptbles rules contained in ./usr/bin/captive-portal.
+As iptables ends up creating a very large file, the new version of libremesh decided to migrate from iptables to nftables.
+This and other changes need to be made to fit pirania into a new release.

 #### Milestones